Tonkpils/snag/README.md

 ### Endless build loops

-Snag will run your configured scripts if **ANY** file modifed in your current directory.
+Snag will run your configured commands when **ANY** file, not ignored, is modifed in your current directory.
-If you scripts generate any files, you should add them to the `ignore` section in your `.snag.yml` to avoid an endless build loop.
+If your commands generate any files within the watched directory, you must add them to the `ignore` section in your snag file to avoid an endless build loop.

 ### Trouble running shell scripts